 Increased risk of HIV/AIDS

-Getting gonorrhea makes you more susceptible to infection with the human immunodeficiency virus (HIV), which causes AIDS.
-People who have both gonorrhea and HIV at the same time are more likely to pass both diseases to their partners.
+Getting gonorrhea makes you more prone to infection with HIV, which causes AIDS.
+People who have both gonorrhea and HIV simultaneously are more likely to pass both diseases to their partners.

 Complications in babies